-The fortress-like Střekov Castle was built in 1316 for John of Luxemburg by his royal architect and engineer, Pešík of Veitmile.
-It originally guarded the important trade route to Germany.
+The fortress-like ruin of Střekov Castle was built in 1316 for John of Luxembourg (1296–1346), king of Bohemia and father of Charles IV, by his royal architect and engineer, Pešík of Veitmile.
+It originally guarded an important trade route to Germany.

-Because of its strategic importance, the Castle suffered severe damage during the Thirty Years' War under successive Imperial, Saxon and Swedish occupations because of its strategic importance.
-During the Seven Years' War the castle was again alternately besieged and captured by Austrian and Prussian armies, resulting in further destruction.
+The castle suffered severe damage during the Thirty Years' War (1618–1648) under successive Imperial, Saxon, and Swedish occupations because of its strategic importance.
+During the Seven Years' War (1756–1763) the castle was again besieged and captured by Austrian and Prussian armies, resulting in further destruction.
 Stabilization repairs were also carried out.